 More and more people are choosing to start a new life overseas.
 A combination of good climate, healthy living and better job opportunities mean that we are seeing a steady increase of people leaving the UK and settling in various countries.
 The image below shows figures for 2004 to 2005 with Australia as clearly the most popular destination.

-The current fee to file bankruptcy in the High Court of London is £700 per person.
-Even though you may hear of a “joint bankruptcy” the fee for a couple or Husband and Wife will be £1,400 as there is no discount given for the second person.
+Even though you may hear of a “joint bankruptcy” the fee for a couple or husband and wife will be £1,360 as there is no discount given for the second person.

-Unfortunately there are no reduced Court fees when a person lives overseas.
+Unfortunately there are no longer any reduced bankruptcy fees available.

 What happens when you go bankrupt?

 Once you have prepared your bankruptcy application it will be submitted to the Bankruptcy adjudicator.
 The Adjudicator has the power to approve or dispute the application subject to the information that you have put forward.